redhairshanks362/external_api_project/README.md

 ## Pickup API

-The `getPickup` API allows you to retrieve a random pickup line.
-It uses external APIs to fetch pickup lines, stores them in a database, and returns a random pickup line to the user.
+The `getPickup/getRandomRizz` API allows you to retrieve a random pickup line from the database and return a random pickup line to the user.

 ### Retrieve a Random Pickup Line

-- **GET** `/getPickup/`
+- **GET** `/getPickup/getRandomRizz/`

+#### Response

+The response will be a plain text string containing a random pickup line.

+##### Example
+"My favorite element on the periodic table is Uranium, because I am in love with U."

 ## NASA API